Al-Hurqah: Biography

-According to the Ḥarb Banī Shaybān maʻa Kisrà Ānūshirwān (whose historical reliability is questionable), Khosrow II, emperor of the Sasanian Empire (r.
+According to the Ḥarb Banī Shaybān maʻa Kisrà Ānūshirwān, Khosrow II, emperor of the Sasanian Empire (r.
 590–628) and her father's overlord, demanded Hind in marriage.
 Thinking better of the arrangement, al-Nuʿmān sent Hind to seek refuge among the Arabs, and was subsequently attacked and imprisoned by Khosrow.
 After failing to find sanctuary with the Ghassanids and other Arab tribes, Hind was granted sanctuary among the Banu Shayban through the intercession of their princess al-Ḥujayjah.
 It was supposedly for this reason that the Banu Shayban had to fight the Battle of Dhi Qar in c.
 609. She was then sent to marry al-Nu'man ibn al-Rayyan, "her only cousin to survive the Persian attack on the Kingdom of al-Ḥirah", after which Khosrow granted him the throne of al-Hirah.

-Another source of dubious reliability, Ali ibn Nasr al-Katib's Encyclopedia of Pleasure, tells that Hind loved a woman named Hind bint al-Khuss al-Zarqāʾ.
+Ali ibn Nasr al-Katib's Encyclopedia of Pleasure tells that Hind loved a woman named Hind bint al-Khuss al-Zarqāʾ.
 When al-Zarqāʾ died, her faithful lover "cropped her hair, wore black clothes, rejected worldly pleasures, vowed to God that she would lead an ascetic life until she passed away".
 Hind bint al-Nuʿmān even built a monastery to commemorate her love for al-Zarqāʾ.
 This source figures the two characters as the first lesbians in Arab culture.